What is the second trimester?

-- Consider going to classes together with your birthing partner – not only will you learn a lot about how to prepare for labour, you'll meet people who will share their experience of becoming parents.
+- Consider attending classes together with your birthing partner not only will you learn a lot about how to prepare for labour, you'll meet people who will share their experience of becoming parents.

 Learn more here about the development and quality assurance of healthdirect content.